They asked if I could swim in the open sea. I don’t know? Could I do it?

 To grow up – just do it.

-Growing up is a major threshold that each of us will face, but none of us would have done – yesterday.
-And ultimately adulthood is about assuming power.
+Growing up is a major threshold that each of us will face, but none of us would have done it – yesterday.
+Ultimately adulthood is about assuming power.

-By its very nature, possession of power is proved when you don’t have to ask – it can simply be taken.
+This is something a lot of people – particularly women – fail to understand.
+You don’t demand power, or ask for it, or try to earn it.
+By its very nature, possession of power is proved when you don’t have to ask – it can simply be taken, and held.

 Growing up is when you come to the realisation that the authority of your life – is you.
 And you assume that authority, whether other people agree with it or not.
-Nor do you need them to – even if that’s always preferred.
+Nor do you need them to.

-You stop asking permission to do what is true to your own life.
+You stop asking permission to do what is true for your own life.

 I know people who chose to grow up against such opposition.
 Find out what would really happen.
 Make this terrifying new thing, a yesterday thing.
 And so, no longer terrifying.